songd22/Study-Efficiency-Ratio-Benchmark/README.md

 Ideated and Designed by Daniel Song -> designed as an honest solution to a need for an accurate encouragement to work efficiently and manage breaks, without bloated statistics.

+# Version History

+- December 2025 V1.0 - Basic ver. released with essential features!
+SER Benchmark is on the move!
+- December 2025 V1.1 - Added one more preset for you: "Light study" & Added the ability to add notes/titles to your logs!
+Organization galore!

+# Roadmap
+- More statistical displays!
+- More log organization tools?

+_Direct any suggestions to daniel.song1909@gmail.com | They are very welcome and almost certainly will be implemented!_